Gil Álvarez Carrillo de Albornoz: First

 In 1353 Innocent VI sent him as a legate into Italy, with a view to the restoration of the papal authority in the states of the Church, at the head of a small mercenary army.
 After receiving the support of the archbishop of Milan, Giovanni Visconti, and of those of Pisa, Florence and Siena, he started a campaign against Giovanni di Vico, lord of Viterbo, who had usurped much of the Papal territories in the Latium and Umbria.
 Giovanni was defeated in the battle of Viterbo of 10 March 1354 and signed a treaty of submission.
 To mark his authority over Viterbo, he immediately decided to build a palace there near the San Faustino church.

 Albornoz then moved to the Marche and Romagna against the Malatesta of Rimini and the Ordelaffi of Forlì.
 The Papal commander Rodolfo II da Varano, lord of Camerino, defeated Galeotto Malatesta, forcing his family to become a loyal ally of the Pope.
 This was followed by the submission of the Montefeltro of Urbino and the da Polenta of Ravenna, and of the cities of Senigallia and Ancona.
 Towards the end of 1356 Albornoz was appointed as bishop of Sabina.

 Only Giovanni Manfredi of Faenza and Francesco II Ordelaffi of Forlì were at that point resisting the Papal reconquest.
+In 1356, a crusade was declared against them.
 Albornoz had managed to submit only the former when he was being recalled in 1357, being replaced by Androin de la Roche, abbot of Cluny.
 Before leaving, in a meeting with all the Papal vicars held on 29 April 1357, Albornoz issued the Constitutiones Sanctæ Matris Ecclesiæ, which regulated all the matters of the Papal States and its division into provinces.
 They remained effective until 1816.